adelosa/z390test/README.md

      RETURN (14,12)
      END   TESTB
 """
+String sourceFilename = createTempFile("INLINE.MLC", source)
-int rc = this.asm("INLINE", asm_source: source, *options)
+int rc = this.asm(sourceFilename, *options)
 assert rc == 0
 ```
-Parameters:
-* asmFile - The HLASM filename to assemble.
-Do not include path, just file name.
-* args... - 0-n parmeters to pass to the asm program, generally options.
-* asm_source -  Provides source instead of from file.

-Returns:
-* rc - The result code from the execution
+Use the `createTempFile` method to create a file that can be
+used in the assembly.

 ### printOutput -- prints captured output